 On the site, you’d store each user’s login credentials (e.g., email address and password, in an appropriately secure, encrypted format).
 You’d also store a value representing the customer’s access expiration date (i.e., the customer has paid for access until this point).

-If a customer subscribes to a monthly plan, you would initially set this timestamp value (it may be called
+If a customer subscribes to a monthly plan, you would initially store this timestamp value (it may be called

 When the subscription is renewed (i.e., when Stripe bills the customer and they are charged again) your site is notified via webhooks of the additional payment: